 `(a) DEFINITIONS- As used in this section:

+‘(1) ADEQUACY - The term ‘adequacy’ means the ability of the electric system to supply the aggregate electrical demand and energy requirements of the customers at all times, taking into account scheduled and reasonably expected unscheduled outages of system elements.

-`(1) AFFILIATED REGIONAL RELIABILITY ENTITY- The term `affiliated regional reliability entity' means an entity delegated authority under the provisions of subsection (h).
+`(2) AFFILIATED REGIONAL RELIABILITY ENTITY- The term `affiliated regional reliability entity' means an entity delegated authority under the provisions of subsection (h).

-`(2) BULK-POWER SYSTEM- The term `bulk-power system' means all facilities and control systems necessary for operating an interconnected transmission grid (or any portion thereof), including high-voltage transmission lines; substations; control centers; communications; data, and operations planning facilities; and the output of generating units necessary to maintain transmission system reliability.
+`(3) BULK-POWER SYSTEM- The term `bulk-power system' means all facilities and control systems necessary for operating an interconnected transmission grid (or any portion thereof), including high-voltage transmission lines; substations; control centers; communications; data, and operations planning facilities; and the output of generating units necessary to maintain transmission system security.

-`(3) ELECTRIC RELIABILITY ORGANIZATION - The term `Electric Reliability Organization' or `Organization' means the organization approved by the Commission under subsection (d)(4).
+`(4) ELECTRIC RELIABILITY ORGANIZATION - The term `Electric Reliability Organization' or `Organization' means the organization approved by the Commission under subsection (c)(2).

-`(4) ENTITY RULE- The term `entity rule' means a rule adopted by an affiliated regional reliability entity for a specific region and designed to implement or enforce one or more Organization Standards.
-An entity rule shall be approved by the organization and once approved, shall be treated as an Organization Standard.
+`(5) ENTITY RULE- The term `entity rule' means a rule adopted by an affiliated regional reliability entity for a specific region and designed to implement or enforce one or more Organization Standards.
+An entity rule shall be submitted to the Electric Reliability Organization for approval and, if approved, shall be treated as an Organization Standard.

-`(5) INDUSTRY SECTOR- The term `industry sector' means a group of users of the bulk power system with substantially similar commercial interests, as determined by the Board of the Electric Reliability Organization .
+`(6) INDUSTRY SECTOR- The term `industry sector' means a group of users of the bulk power system with substantially similar commercial interests.

-`(6) INTERCONNECTION- The term `interconnection' means a geographic area in which the operation of bulk-power system components is synchronized such that the failure of one or more of such components may adversely affect the ability of the operators of other components within the interconnection to maintain safe and reliable operation of the facilities within their control.
+`(7) INTERCONNECTION- The term `interconnection' means a geographic area in which the operation of bulk-power system components is synchronized such that the failure of one or more of such components may adversely affect the ability of the operators of other components within the interconnection to maintain safe and reliable operation of the facilities within their control.

+`(8) ORGANIZATION STANDARD- The term ‘organization standard’ means a requirement duly adopted by the Electric Reliability Organization that is necessary or appropriate to—

+‘(A) operate the elements of the bulk power system within equipment and electric system thermal, voltage, and stability limits so that instability, uncontrolled separation, or cascading failures of that system will not occur as a result of sudden disturbances such as electric short circuits or unanticipated failure of system elements; and

+‘(B) plan, design, and operate each portion of the bulk power system in a manner that will promote security in interconnected operations.

-`(7) ORGANIZATION STANDARD- The term `Organization Standard' means a policy or standard duly adopted by the Electric Reliability Organization to provide for the reliable operation of a bulk-power system.`(8) PUBLIC INTEREST GROUP- The term `public interest group' means any nonprofit private or public organization that has an interest in the activities of the Electric Reliability Organization , including, but not limited to, ratepayer advocates, environmental groups, and State and local government organizations that regulate market participants and promulgate government policy.
+`(9) PUBLIC INTEREST GROUP- The term `public interest group' means any nonprofit private or public organization that has an interest in the activities of the Electric Reliability Organization , including, but not limited to, ratepayer advocates, environmental groups, and State and local government organizations that regulate market participants and promulgate government policy.

+‘(10) SECURITY - The term ‘security’ means the ability of the electric system to withstand sudden disturbances such as electric short circuits or unanticipated loss of system elements.

-`(9) VARIANCE- The term `variance' means an exception or variance from the requirements of an Organization Standard (including a proposal for an Organization Standard where there is no Organization Standard) that is adopted by an affiliated regional reliability entity and applicable to all or a part of the region for which the affiliated regional reliability entity is responsible.
-A variance shall be approved by the organization and once approved, shall be treated as an Organization Standard.
+`(11) VARIANCE- The term `variance' means an exception or variance from the requirements of an Organization Standard (including a proposal for an Organization Standard where there is no Organization Standard) that is adopted by an affiliated regional reliability entity and applicable to all or a part of the region for which the affiliated regional reliability entity is responsible.
+A variance shall be submitted to the Electric Reliability Organization for approval and, if approved, shall be treated as an Organization Standard.

-`(10) SYSTEM OPERATOR- The term `system operator' means any entity that operates or is responsible for the operation of a bulk-power system, including but not limited to a control area operator, an independent system operator, a regional transmission organization , a transmission company, a transmission system operator, or a regional security coordinator.
+`(12) SYSTEM OPERATOR- The term `system operator' means any entity that operates or is responsible for the operation of a bulk-power system, including but not limited to a control area operator, an independent system operator, a regional transmission organization , a transmission company, a transmission system operator, or a regional security coordinator.